werf/werf/docs/_includes/reference/cli/werf_bundle_apply.md

             Format: labelName=labelValue.
             Also, can be specified with $WERF_ADD_LABEL_* (e.g.
             $WERF_ADD_LABEL_1=labelName1=labelValue1, $WERF_ADD_LABEL_2=labelName2=labelValue2)
-      --deploy-report-path=''
+      --atomic=false
+            Enable auto rollback of the failed release to the previous deployed release version
+            when current deploy process have failed ($WERF_ATOMIC by default) -R, --auto-rollback=false
+            Enable auto rollback of the failed release to the previous deployed release version
+            when current deploy process have failed ($WERF_AUTO_ROLLBACK by default) --deploy-report-path=''
             Change deploy report path and format (by default $WERF_DEPLOY_REPORT_PATH or
             ".werf-deploy-report.json" if not set).
 Extension must be .json for JSON format.
 If